Pressure altimeter: Use in aircraft

-In aircraft, an aneroid barometer measures the atmospheric pressure from a static port outside the aircraft.
+In aircraft, an aneroid altimeter or aneroid barometer measures the atmospheric pressure from a static port outside the aircraft.
 Air pressure decreases with an increase of altitude—approximately 100 hectopascals per 800 meters or one inch of mercury per 1000 feet or 1 hectopascals per 30 feet near sea level.

 The aneroid altimeter is calibrated to show the pressure directly as an altitude above mean sea level, in accordance with a mathematical model atmosphere defined by the International Standard Atmosphere (ISA).
 Older aircraft used a simple aneroid barometer where the needle made less than one revolution around the face from zero to full scale.
 This design evolved to three-pointer altimeters with a primary needle and one or more secondary needles that show the number of revolutions, similar to a clock face.
 In other words, each needle points to a different digit of the current altitude measurement.
 However, this design has fallen out of favor due to the risk of misreading in stressful situations.
 The design evolved further to drum-type altimeters, the final step in analogue instrumentation, where each revolution of a single needle accounted for 1,000 ft, with thousand foot increments recorded on a numerical odometer-type drum.
 To determine altitude, a pilot had first to read the drum to determine the thousands of feet, then look at the needle for the hundreds of feet.
 Modern analogue altimeters in transport aircraft are typically drum-type.
-The latest development in clarity is an Electronic flight instrument system with integrated digital altimeter displays.
+The latest development in clarity is an electronic flight instrument system with integrated digital altimeter displays.
 This technology has trickled down from airliners and military planes until it is now standard in many general aviation aircraft.